Jeane Hains-Natural By Necessity

 I believe I’ve discovered HIS purpose for me.

 Jim Correll is the director of Fab Lab ICC at the Center for Innovation and Entrepreneurship on the campus of Independence Community College.
-He can be reached at (620) 252-5349 or by email at email@example.com.
-Archive columns and podcasts at www.fablabicc.org.
+He can be reached at (620) 252-5349, by email at firstname.lastname@example.org or Twitter @jimcorrellks.
+Archive columns and podcast at jimcorrell.com.